 Pro tip: Colleges and department visits get booked quickly.
 Allow 2-3 weeks’ notice when scheduling your visit.

 Here in Colorado, the weather can change quickly.
 Be sure to check the Fort Collins weather forecast and dress accordingly.
 The difference between wearing boots and a jacket or sunglasses and a T-shirt can happen in mere minutes.

 No matter what the weather forecast calls for, there are a few must-have items to bring along: comfortable shoes, a water bottle, and a smartphone or camera for photos.
 Part of your campus visit will include a walking tour, so expect to be on foot for about 90 minutes.

 Bring your questions along

 During your info session and tour, you can expect to spend time with both admissions counselors and current students.
-The experience will provide you with the perfect opportunity to ask questions about the admissions process, student life, and everything in between.
+The experience will provide you with the perfect opportunity to ask questions about the admissions process, academics, student life, and everything in between.
 Consider writing down a list of questions ahead of time and bringing them along with you.

 Get off campus

 CSU has strong ties to the Fort Collins community, so part of your college experience will likely involve off-campus experiences.
 Exploring the surrounding area during your visit will give you the full picture of life as a CSU student.